quantify-os/quantify-scheduler/docs/tutorials/Tutorial 1. basic experiment.rst

     add_pulse_information_transmon(sched, device_cfg=transmon_test_config)
     determine_absolute_timing(schedule=sched)

-The compilation from the pulse-level description for execution on physical hardware is done using a backend and based on the :ref:`hardware mapping file <sec-hardware-config>`.
+The compilation from the pulse-level description for execution on physical hardware is done using a backend and based on the :ref:`hardware configuration file <sec-hardware-config>`.

 Here we will use the :class:`~quantify_scheduler.backends.qblox_backend.hardware_compile` made for the Qblox pulsar series hardware.